 Operation Smart Water (October 2018 – current)

 In our newest program, Operation Smart Water, we aim to find ways to efficiently use water for plant life during time of water droughts, while also studying how watering plants can work with and against environmental factors to provide air cooling effects.
+Want to get involved with the program?
+Learn more here.

 Operation Healthy Air (April 2017 – August 2018)